TwelveIterationMods/CraftingTweaks/README.md

                     .hideAllTweakButtons() // or by hiding all tweak buttons .usePhantomItems() // or by marking this grid to contain phantom items, which ensures that Crafting Tweaks doesn't perceive these items as real items
                     .setButtonAlignment(ButtonAlignment.TOP) // or by changing the alignment of the buttons, e.g. having them be at the top of the grid instead of at the left
-                    .setButtonPosition(TweakType.Balance, 10, 10); // or be overriding the position of the buttons directly, ignoring alignment
+                    .setButtonPosition(TweakType.Balance, 10, 10) // or by overriding the position of the buttons directly, ignoring alignment
+                    .rotateHandler(/*...*/) // or by overriding the rotation handling .balanceHandler(/*...*/) // or by overriding the balance handling .clearHandler(/*...*/) // or by overriding the clear handling .transferHandler(/*...*/); // or by overriding the transfer handling

             builder.addCustomGrid(new CraftingGrid() { // you can also add completely custom crafting grids with your own implementations
                 // ...